September is National Recovery Month

-Each September, the Substance Abuse and Mental Health Services Administration (SAMHSA) asks the nation to observe Recovery Month to increase awareness and understanding of mental illness and addictions and to celebrate people in recovery from these conditions.
+Each September, the Substance Abuse and Mental Health Services Administration (SAMHSA) asks the nation to observe National Recovery Month to increase awareness and understanding of mental illness and addictions, as well as celebrate people in recovery from these conditions.

 Recovery Month Luncheon

 We are proud to be a sponsor of SAMHSA’s annual Recovery Month Luncheon, to be held on September 6 in the Ronald Reagan Building and International Trade Center in Washington, D.C.
 This invitation-only event unites the leaders and champions of the recovery movement—from federal agencies and national advocates to leading service providers and businesses—to celebrate milestones and explore future opportunities for a more robust movement.
 Learn more.

 Have stories of recovery you’d like to share with our audiences?
 We’d love to use them to help promote the importance of recovery.
 To learn more, contact us.